-This site is characterized by very deep, poorly drained to very poorly drained soils that formed in alluvial material derived from loess.
-These level to nearly level soils are on narrow to broad floodplains, terraces, and on alluvial fans and have moderate permeability.
-The site is subject to flooding during winter to early spring with flood durations that range from brief to long depending on geomorphic position, stream and drainage basin size, and flood magnitude.
-A seasonal high water table generally occurs at or near the soil surface.
-The potential for surface water runoff is very low to negligible and available water capacity is high to very high.
-A key property of these soils is that reactions may range from slightly acid to moderately alkaline.
-Higher pH of these soils are hypothesized to support greater plant productivity than their acid, floodplain counterparts.
+This site is characterized by very deep, somewhat poorly drained soils that formed in silty or loamy alluvium.
+These level to nearly level soils are typically on wide floodplains but also occur on wetter positions of narrow, stream floodplains.
+The site is subject to flooding during winter to early spring.
+Flood duration ranges from brief to very long depending on stream and drainage basin size and flood magnitude.
+The seasonal high water table ranges from 1 to 2 feet of the surface during periods of high rainfall.
+Soil reactions generally range from strongly acid to very strongly acid.